 Uploading large files is a constant headache for developers.
 Pains like latency, speed, timeouts and interruptions, especially over mobile devices, are difficult to avoid.
 However, over the years, it is becoming increasingly important that your application be able to handle large files.

-At Filestack, we provide file infrastructure for 100,000 applications worldwide, handling file uploads, transformations, storage, and delivery.
-Yearly, we process millions of files of all sizes and formats.
-In the last year, we noticed all file sizes increase about 50% year over year, with one exception: files sized 100MB and above.
+At Filestack, we provide file infrastructure for over 100,000 applications worldwide, handling file uploads, transformations, storage, and delivery.
+We process millions of files of all sizes and formats every year.
+At one point, we noticed all file sizes increase about 50% year over year, with one exception: files sized 100MB and above.
 These large files increased 170% year over year, a sizable increase over their smaller counterparts.

 This leads us to conclude that file sizes are trending larger.
 So how can you upload large files on your application?